What is Generation Tribe?

 Bex and Charlotte are journalists from the UK who wanted to set up an inspiring online community for ambitious young women.
 Both are the eldest of ‘sister tribes’ and want to use their elder-sibling skills in paving the way to help a wider community of girls.

-Bex has worked as a newspaper journalist for seven years in Chichester, Eastbourne and Brighton.
+Bex has worked as a journalist for eight years in Chichester, Eastbourne and Brighton, as now works as a commercial content editor on local newspaper titles in the UK.
 She has a degree in Philosophy and English from the University of Sussex.

 Bex loves books, travelling and all things mystical.
-She is also a Game of Thrones obsessive and is a self-confessed nerd, spending her spare time doing online courses, family trees and astrology.
+A self-confessed nerd, she spends her spare time on online courses, family trees and astrology.

 Journalism has allowed her to travel to Iceland for the i newspaper, try windsurfing in Bracklesham Bay, interview Brian May of Queen-fame and cover major events like Brighton Pride.